dexie/dexie-website/cloud/docs/db.cloud.configure().md

 **Node.js server endpoint**

-The code below examplifies how to generate tokens if your authentication solution is based on Node.js and [Passport](http://www.passportjs.org){:target="_blank"}.
+The code below exemplifies how to generate tokens if your authentication solution is based on Node.js and [Passport](http://www.passportjs.org){:target="_blank"}.
 If you have another server-side platform or language for your existing authentication, you would need to translate this example to that language and platform.
-Note that the authentication platform (Passport or other) can use whatever mechanism to authenticate the user - integrate with OpenIDConnect, Google, Github, facebook etc. For guides for doing so, we refer to other guides on the internet that covers this.
+Note that the authentication platform (Passport or other) can use whatever mechanism to authenticate the user - integrate with OpenIDConnect, Google, GitHub, facebook etc. For guides for doing so, we refer to other guides on the internet that covers this.
 If you are starting from a white paper and just need a way to get going, we recommend the guides from [auth0](https://auth0.com){:target="_blank"} or [Passport](http://www.passportjs.org){:target="_blank"} but remember that Dexie Cloud comes with zero config authentication based on one-time-passwords over email, so setting up custom authentication is just an optional next-step.
 Make sure to get up running Dexie Cloud with zero config authentication first.

 ```js